puppetlabs/puppet-docs/source/pe/3.3/quick_start_ntp.markdown

 For more information about using the PE console event inspector, check out the [event inspector docs](./console_event_inspector).

-### Using the PE Console to Edit Parameters of the NTP Class
+### Use the PE Console to Edit Parameters of the NTP Class

 [ntp_params]: ./images/quick/ntp-params.png